FaharasNET

 Blockchain is different from old databases.
 It uses blocks that link together in a chain.
 This new way changes how we use blockchain for things like money and supply chains.

-Each block has three main parts.
-First, it has data like transactions.
-Second, it has a unique digital fingerprint called a hash.
-Third, it links to the previous block’s hash.
+Each block has three main parts: data, such as transactions; a unique digital fingerprint called a hash; and a link to the previous block’s hash.

 RELATED POSTS